simple-login/app/README.md

 ### DNS

 Please note that DNS changes could take up to 24 hours to propagate.
 In practice, it's a lot faster though (~1 minute or so in our test).
-In DNS setup, we usually use domain with a trailing dot (`.`) at the end to to force using absolute domain.
+In DNS setup, we usually use domain with a trailing dot (`.`) at the end to force using absolute domain.

 #### MX record